Build-Week-SF-Recipes-Cookbook/backend/README.md

 ### GET "/api/recipes/"
 RESTRICTED ROUTE

+:coffee: Get Recipes of the user
-:coffee: Notes: Only Registered User with valid login token can access this route.Displays the recipes of the logged in User
+ Notes: Only Registered User with valid login token can access this route.Displays the recipes of the logged in User

     response:
     [